Minority-Focused Text-to-Image Generation via Prompt Optimization: Experiments

-\textbf{Further applications.} Beyond our primary focus on minority generation, we additionally investigate the potential of our framework, specifically in the perspectives of fairness and diversity.~\Tabref{tab:fairness} presents one such instance.
-Although not explicitly designed to address demographic biases, our minority sampler demonstrates the ability to counteract gender bias and produce more neutral generation results.
-This corroborates with our qualitative observations made in~\Twofigref{fig:front}{fig:samples_comp_sdxl}.
+\textbf{Ablation studies.}~\cref{tab:impact_three} exhibits the impacts of the three theoretical flaws in the naive framework in~\eqref{eq:popt_naive}.
+Observe that incorporating any of these flaws into our framework results in immediate performance degradation, validating our claim made in~\cref{sec:minorityprompt}.
+See the supplementary for theoretical evidence.
+A more comprehensive analysis and ablation study, including explorations of other design choices and applications to trending sampling techniques (like CFG++~\citep{chung2024cfg++}), is presented in the supplementary.

-Another area of investigation involves diversity, where we validate the versatility of our prompt optimizer in~\eqref{eq:popt_general_token} for fostering diverse generation.
-To achieve this, we develop a new objective function aimed at encouraging diversity within a sampling batch that shares the same prompt (\ie, similar to the goal in~\citet{corso2023particle}) by enforcing repulsion between generated instances:
+\textbf{Further application.} Beyond our primary focus on minority generation, we explore a distinct realm of diverse generation with our optimizer in~\eqref{eq:popt_general_token} to demonstrate the versatility of the proposed optimization framework for solving various tasks.
+Our specific goal herein is to encourage diversity in an inference batch that shares the same text prompt $\cal{P}$, similar to the focus in~\citet{corso2023particle}.
+To achieve this, we introduce a new objective function that enforces repulsion between intermediate instances, formally written as:

-where ${\cal B}$ is the batch size, and $\{\bz_t^{(i)}\}_{i=1}^{\cal B}$ denotes the noisy instances in the batch.
-We found that incorporating this objective into~\eqref{eq:popt_general_token} yields impressive results, even rivaling the state-of-the-art diverse sampler~\citep{sadat2023cads}; see~\Tabref{tab:popt_diverse} for details.
+where ${\cal B}$ is the batch size, and $\{\bz_t^{(i)}\}_{i=1}^{\cal B}$ denotes the intermediate samples in the batch at $t$.
+We found that incorporating~\eqref{eq:diversity} into~\eqref{eq:popt_general_token} yields impressive results, even rivaling the state-of-the-art diverse sampler~\citep{sadat2023cads} (see~\cref{tab:applications}).
+We leave generated samples in the supplementary.